lililuanluan/rocket/README.md

 # Rocket's controller module

+Rocket is an easy-to-use and extendable system-level testing framework for the XRP Ledger Consensus Algorithm.

 This module is the main part of Rocket and is responsible for mutating the messages that have been intercepted from the [packet-interceptor](https://gitlab.ewi.tudelft.nl/cse2000-software-project/2023-2024/cluster-q/13d/xrpl-packet-interceptor)